BarslLVl/Harmony-Bites/README.md

 ### Existing Features

-- **User Authentication:** Sign up, log in, and manage user accounts.
-- **Booking System:** Users can book tables at their preferred restaurant and manage their reservations.
-- **Responsive Design:** The website is fully responsive and works seamlessly on all devices.
+- **Responsive Design**: The application is fully responsive and adapts to different screen sizes, providing a consistent user experience across devices.
+- **Booking System**: Users can easily book a table by choosing a date, time, and the number of guests.
+- **Admin Dashboard**: Allows administrators to manage bookings, users, and other data directly from the admin interface.
+- **Security**: Sensitive data such as secret keys and database credentials are managed through environment variables.
+- **Error Handling**: Custom error pages for common HTTP status codes (404, 500) are implemented to enhance user experience.

 ### Features to be Implemented

-- **Email Notifications:** Send confirmation and reminder emails to users about their bookings.
+- **Email Notifications**: Send confirmation and reminder emails to users about their bookings.
-- **Review System:** Allow users to leave reviews and ratings for restaurants.
+- **Review System**: Allow users to leave reviews and ratings for restaurants.
-- **Edit users table booking:** Allow users to edit their bookings.
+- **Edit users table booking**: Allow users to edit their bookings.
-- **Reviews and Feedback control:** Allow admins to edit and delete reviews and feedback.
+- **Reviews and Feedback control**: Allow admins to edit and delete reviews and feedback.
+- **Password Reset**: Allow users to reset their passwords.
+But now they have to contact the admin to reset their password.

+## Agile Methodology

+The development of Harmony Bites followed Agile principles.
+The project was broken down into sprints, with tasks prioritized and tracked using GitHub Issues.
+Here are some key aspects of the Agile approach used:

+- **User Stories**: Each user story was created based on real user needs, such as "As a user, I want to book a table so that I can reserve a spot at my favorite restaurant."
+Each story included acceptance criteria to ensure it met user expectations.
+- **Sprints**: The development was divided into three main sprints:
+  - **Sprint 1**: Setting up the project structure, user authentication, and initial booking functionality.
+  - **Sprint 2**: Implementing the admin dashboard, customizing models, and adding database integration.
+  - **Sprint 3**: Testing, bug fixing, and deployment.
+- **Prioritization**: User stories were labeled with priorities (High, Medium, Low) to ensure that the most important features were developed first.
+- **Sprint Reviews and Retrospectives**: At the end of each sprint, a review was conducted to assess progress, identify any blockers, and plan for the next sprint.

 ## Technologies Used

-- **HTML:** For structuring the content of the website.
+- **HTML**: For structuring the content of the website.
-- **CSS:** For styling the website and ensuring a responsive design.
+- **CSS**: For styling the website and ensuring a responsive design.
-- **JavaScript:** For interactive elements and dynamic content.
+- **JavaScript**: For interactive elements and dynamic content.
-- **Python:** The main programming language used for backend development.
+- **Python**: The main programming language used for backend development.
-- **Django:** The web framework used for building the application.
+- **Django**: The web framework used for building the application.
-- **PostgreSQL:** The database used to store application data.
+- **PostgreSQL**: The database used to store application data.
-- **Heroku:** The platform used for deploying the application.
+- **Heroku**: The platform used for deploying the application.

 ## Fixed Bugs

-- **Image Loading Issues:** Sometimes images do not load correctly due to caching issues.
+- **Image Loading Issues**: Sometimes images do not load correctly due to caching issues.
-- **Form Validation:** Some forms do not provide detailed error messages for invalid input.
+- **Form Validation**: Some forms do not provide detailed error messages for invalid input.
-- **Session Handling:** Occasionally, user sessions expire prematurely, causing users to be logged out unexpectedly.
+- **Session Handling**: Occasionally, user sessions expire prematurely, causing users to be logged out unexpectedly.
-- **Database Connections:** There have been intermittent issues with the database connection, leading to occasional downtime.
+- **Database Connections**: There have been intermittent issues with the database connection, leading to occasional downtime.
-- **Booking Overlap:** In rare cases, bookings may overlap if two users attempt to book the same slot simultaneously.
+- **Booking Overlap**: In rare cases, bookings may overlap if two users attempt to book the same slot simultaneously.
-- **CSS Styling:** Some CSS styles may not render correctly on older versions of certain browsers.
+- **CSS Styling**: Some CSS styles may not render correctly on older versions of certain browsers.
-- **Pages Not Loading:** Some pages may not load correctly due to caching issues.
+- **Pages Not Loading**: Some pages may not load correctly due to caching issues.
-- **Admin Dashboard:** The admin dashboard does not load correctly due to caching issues.
+- **Admin Dashboard Issues**: The admin dashboard sometimes does not load correctly due to caching problems.
-- **Login Page:** The login page links to the Admin login page.
+- **Login Redirection Issue**: The login page linked to the Admin login page instead of the user login.
-- **Admin Dashboard:** The admin dashboard does not load correctly due to caching issues.
-- **Admin capabilities:** The admin dashboard does not have the ability to edit user accounts or user bookings(gave a page error)
+- **Admin Capabilities**: There were issues with editing user accounts and bookings on the admin dashboard, resulting in page errors.

 ## Deployment

 ### Remote (Heroku)

 1. Create an account at [Heroku](https://www.heroku.com/).